Georgia Hicks

 Add to Portfolio

-Georgia is recognised as a leading junior in employment by both Legal 500 (leading junior; tier 4) and Chambers and Partners (Up and Coming).
+Georgia is recognised as a leading junior in employment by both Legal 500 (leading junior; tier 3) and Chambers and Partners (Band 6).

 Georgia has a strong and diverse practice in employment law.
 She has significant experience representing clients at the Employment Tribunal, including multiple-day hearings in whistleblowing and discrimination claims, and at EAT level.
 Georgia represents both claimants and respondents from both the private – and public – side, regularly appearing for the Treasury Solicitors and the Metropolitan Police.
 In addition to her advocacy work, Georgia also has extensive advisory experience, developing a particular specialism in employment status– an area in which her experience in the tax field is invaluable.